hexerei/next-template-app/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Learn More about Tailwind CSS
+## Learn More about Tailwind

-To learn more about Tailwind CSS, take a look at the following resources:
+To learn more about Tailwind CSS and their heroicons, take a look at the following resources:

 - [Tailwind CSS Documentation](https://tailwindcss.com/docs) - learn Tailwind the way that best matches your learning style.

+- [Heroicons Overview](https://heroicons.com) - nice hand-crafted SVG icons, by the makers of Tailwind CSS.

+## Metas and Favicons

+The repository includes `pages/_documents.js` with a full set of HTML meta entries for SEO friendly pages, make sure to adapt titles, descriptions, keywords and urls to match your target.

+There is also a very useful bash script `genfavi.sh` which allows you to generate all the needed favicons.
+It does require that you have ImageMagick installed locally and your source image should be at least 310x310 pixels in size.

 ## Deploy on Vercel